|

 302. swan

-stately heavy-bodied aquatic bird with very long neck and usually white plumage as adult
+an aquatic bird with a very long neck

 303. taffeta